Back to blog

 The Three Documents That Matter

-HOA financial statements typically include three components: the balance sheet, the income statement, and the budget.
-Some packages also include a reserve study, which is its own animal and deserves its own discussion.
-For now, let's focus on the core three.
+HOA financial statements usually come in three parts: the balance sheet, the income statement, and the budget.
+Some packages also include a reserve study, which I'll cover separately.
+For now, we're sticking with the core three.

 The Balance Sheet

 The balance sheet shows what the HOA owns and what it owes at a specific point in time.
-Think of it as a snapshot of the association's financial position.
+It's a snapshot.

 The Income Statement (Profit & Loss)

 Revenue is mostly assessment income.
-Some HOAs also earn income from rental of common areas, late fees, or interest on reserve funds.
-Assessment income should be predictable — if the community has 200 units paying $300/month, that's $720,000/year in expected revenue.
+Some HOAs also pull in money from renting common areas, late fees, or interest on reserve funds.
+Assessment income should be predictable.
+If the community has 200 units paying $300/month, that's $720,000/year in expected revenue.

-*Operating expenses:* Management fees, insurance, utilities, landscaping, pool maintenance, legal fees, accounting, pest control, general repairs.
-These are the recurring costs of running the community.
+Operating expenses cover management fees, insurance, utilities, landscaping, pool maintenance, legal fees, accounting, pest control, general repairs.
+The recurring cost of keeping the lights on.

-*Reserve contributions:* Monthly transfers from the operating account to the reserve fund.
+Reserve contributions are monthly transfers from the operating account to the reserve fund.
 This is the HOA saving for future major repairs and replacements.

-What to look for: Compare actual revenue to budgeted revenue.
-If the HOA budgeted $720,000 in assessment income but actual collections are $660,000, that's an 8.3% shortfall — meaning roughly 8% of homeowners aren't paying on time.
+Here's what to look for.
+Compare actual revenue to budgeted revenue.
+If the HOA budgeted $720,000 in assessment income but actual collections are $660,000, that's an 8.3% shortfall, meaning roughly 8% of homeowners aren't paying on time.
 That's a problem.

 The Budget

 The budget is the HOA's financial plan for the year.
-It shows projected income, planned expenses, and how much will be allocated to reserves.
+It shows projected income, planned expenses, and how much goes to reserves.

 A well-prepared budget breaks expenses into clear categories with specific dollar amounts.
-A sloppy budget lumps everything into vague categories like "maintenance" and "other."
+A sloppy one lumps everything into vague buckets like "maintenance" and "other."

-The single most useful thing in the budget: The reserve contribution line.
-How much is the HOA putting aside for future repairs each month?
-And is that amount consistent with what the reserve study recommends?
+The single most useful thing in the budget is the reserve contribution line.
+How much is the HOA putting aside each month for future repairs?
+And does that number match what the reserve study recommends?

 The Numbers That Actually Tell You Something

 You don't need to analyze every line item.
-Focus on these five metrics:
+Focus on five metrics.

 1. Delinquency Rate

-This is the percentage of homeowners who are behind on their assessments.
+This is the percentage of homeowners behind on their assessments.
 You can calculate it from the accounts receivable line on the balance sheet.

 2. Reserve Funding Percentage